A. Eugene Havens Fund: $2000 Award for Graduate Students from Developing Nations

-The fund provides a source of financial assistance to graduate students from developing nations who are pursuing a doctoral degree in Community & Environmental Sociology, Sociology, Development Studies, or related disciplines at the University of Wisconsin-Madison.
+The fund provides a source of financial assistance to graduate students from developing nations who are pursuing a doctoral degree and advised in Community & Environmental Sociology.
 The fund exemplifies the noble spirit of our friend, colleague, and teacher, Gene Havens.
 He devoted his life to improving the lives of people in the developing world by teaching social science to students and supporting them in their efforts to improve the social systems in their nations.
 The Havens Award Committee grants one cash award per year.

-To qualify for the Havens Award, applicants must be citizens of a low- or middle-income nation and in good standing at the University of Wisconsin-Madison in the graduate program of the Departments of Community & Environmental Sociology and Sociology; Development Studies; or a related discipline.
-The award committee will consider all qualified students and give preference to students who have passed the preliminary examinations and have dissertator status.
+To qualify for the Havens Award, applicants must be citizens of a low- or middle-income nation and in good standing at the University of Wisconsin-Madison and advised in Community & Environmental Sociology.
+The award committee will consider all qualified students and give preference to students who have dissertator status.
 The Committee will base the award primarily on scholarly merit, while considering financial need as well.
 Recipients of a Havens Award may have other sources of funding, but they cannot have received support from the Havens Fund in the past.
-The Havens Award Committee reserves the prerogative to make no awards.
+The Awards Committee reserves the prerogative to make no awards.

 The applicant should submit:

 • The Havens Fund award application form.

 • A cover letter that describes financial need

 • A description of current or proposed research